Cars have run their course in U.S. cities. Here’s what’s next

 Research demonstrates that people will adopt new ways of getting around town when they are confident that an entire route, including intersections and parking lots, is safe for travel.
 Some COVID-19-induced street changes that have emerged recently, such as reducing the number of traffic lanes and closing streets to traffic, are a good first step.
 But they lack the network component.

 Networks quickly develop the more people use them.
 The quickest way to build one that is scaled and purposed for people begins by identifying streets used to make short trips.
-These are places near neighborhood retail districts, schools and other activity centers.
+These are places near neighborhood retail districts, schools, and other activity centers.

 Informed by local data, leaders can make decisions about which streets should give priority to vehicles such as bicycles, not cars.
-Changes might include physically demarcated lanes and signs making statements like “Cars are guests.”
-Initially, these changes might require waivers to exempt them from adhering to current engineering guidelines and standards – restrictions that stifle innovation.
+Changes might include physically demarcated lanes and signs making statements such as “Cars are guests.”
+Initially, these changes might require waivers to exempt them from adhering to current engineering guidelines and standards—restrictions that stifle innovation.

 Avenue B, as it should B, as it was meant to B, serving a variety of active road users AND promoting social distancing. #BikeAveB #OpenStreets #OpenStreetsNYC #carfree pic.twitter.com/y58DP7w2Oa